-1. One who has confessed a debt, or against whom judgment has been pronounced, shall have thirty days to pay it in.
+has been pronounced, shall have thirty days to pay it in.
 After that forcible seizure of his person is allowed.
 The creditor shall bring him before the magistrate.
 Unless he pays the amount of the judgment or some one in the presence of the magistrate interferes in his behalf as protector the creditor so shall take him home and fasten him in stocks or fetters.
 He shall fasten him with not less than fifteen pounds of weight or, if he choose, with more.
 If the prisoner choose, he may furnish his own food.
 If he does not, the creditor must give him a pound of meal daily; if he choose he may give him more.

-- 2. On the third market day let them divide his body among them.
-If they cut more or less than each one's share it shall be no crime - 3.
-Against a foreigner the right in property shall be valid forever.
+- On the third market day let them divide his body among them.
+If they cut more or less than each one's share it shall be no crime. - Against a foreigner the right in property shall be valid forever.